lkodinsson/MARS/Basic/PHB.md

 # Creating a Character

 The process of creating a character is a series of small steps.
 A character is made up of a few aspects: *race*, *background*, *archetype*, and *trait*.
+As a reminder, whenever you assign any stat or skill a roll value, it does not mean to roll those dice and assign it the resulting value.
+It means that you assign it the roll value itself.
+This represents what you roll when you use that stat or skill.

 ### Race